Medium Difficult Bible Quiz about Bible Characters.

 The religious affairs of the Hebrews were looked after by the Levites.

-History shows that there are three priesthoods: Melchizedek, Aaronic, and Levitical.
+History reveals that there are three priesthoods: Melchizedek, Levitical, and Aaronic.

 Melchizedek was the king of Salem and a priest.